 Hunting in the USA often takes place in the late autumn, which can mean very changeable weather; rain, storms, snow and sunshine can all be encountered, so hunters must take great care to ensure they pack the correct equipment.
 It is important to be well prepared for these hunts and to take into account the time of year, the game species you will hunt, and whether you will be hunting in the mountains, out on the prairie or near the coast.
 Diana will, of course, advise you on all you will need to know about your tour.

 Scientific Name: Antilocapra americana Subspecies: A total of four subspecies have been described, but it is not relevant to describe any of them here.
 Distribution: Southern Canada (Alberta, Saskatchewan), central and western USA to central Mexico in the south.
 Habitat: Open prairie and bush, often with semi-desert character.
 Description: Middle-sized antelope-like animal weighing around 70...Read more

-High Lonesome Outfitters is owned and run by e Cory De Young, who has been active in the hunting industry for many years.
-He has a great deal of experience of hunting in the western USA, especially in the State of Wyoming and he is based in the town of Buffalo in Wyoming.
-We recommend that all hunters who wish to book a hunt in Wyoming do so well in advance.
-The system in the western part of the...Read more
+Lone Star Outfitters is owned and run by Walt Isenhour, who has been aktive in the hunting business for many, many years.
+He has great experience in arranging hunting in western USA, especially in the states of New Mexico and Colorado.
+Here the Pronghorn hunting is centred around the town of Raton n northern New Mexico.
+We recommend that all hunters who wish to book a hunt in the USA, do so in...Read more